South African Jewish Board of Deputies: Early history (1898-1948)

-Apartheid era
+Apartheid era (1948-1994)

 In 1949, the board sponsored a Jewish art exhibition, with 250 original works by both local Jewish artists and those overseas, as well as works on Jewish themes, including a work by Rembrandt.

 In 1949, the board responded to an attack by Minister of Justice, C. R. Swart on a political meeting, with Swart alleging that a board member was in attendance.
 M. Kuper, chairman of the board, confirmed that the allegation was false, as the man named by Swart was not a board member.
 Kuper also added that the board does not take a stance on national party politics.
 He affirmed that the board's scope was to protect the civil rights of Jewish citizens and protect them from discrimination and antisemitism.

 In 1951, the board supported Israel's claims for reparations from Germany, that culminated in the Reparations Agreement between Israel and the Federal Republic of Germany.

 In 1955, the board opened the country's first Jewish museum in their new headquarters in Johannesburg.
 Chief Rabbi Louis Rabinowitz, officiated at the opening ceremony, adding that it would be a “cultural stimulus” to local Jewry.
 The decision to open the museum came after the board received a gift of Jewish ceremonial silver objects from the Jewish Reconstruction Foundation.

 In 1952, the board distanced itself from an allegation in a police report that it controls the South African Communist Party.
 The police report had quoted Jewish anti-apartheid activist, Michael Harmel as its source.
 As early as the late 1950s, Jewish anti-apartheid activists had brought anti-apartheid resolutions to the board of deputies that were routinely voted down.
 Benjamin Pogrund alleged that the board played a role in defending Pretoria's ties with Israel ties and in supporting the government.
 The board, at times, distanced itself from the activities and views of individuals Jewish activists, asserting the board's political neutrality on national politics.
 The editor and board associate director, David Saks, wrote about the context of the distancing.
 Saks highlighted the lack of meaningful Jewish identification among some of the activists.
 He cited Ray Alexander Simons, who rejected identifying as Jewish, instead seeing herself as primarily an "internationalist" (citizen of the world).
 Saks also explained that disagreements were not exclusively rooted in discussions of national politics.
 Anti-zionist positions among some radical activists, scornful attitudes towards Judaism and an unwillingness to promote Jewish education to their offspring, were among the differences between the board and the activists.

 In 1960, the board assisted Jewish refugees from the Congo with urgent support and ensuring that they had housing in either South Africa or Southern Rhodesia.
 In the same year, the board, together with the Board of Deputies of British Jews and B'nai B'rith submitted a memorandum to the United Nations.
 The report demonstrated an anti-Jewish emigration policy maintained by the Soviet Union and North Africa governments.